 Spinal Curves

-The "S" curve of the spine is an essential wave that helps maintain proper balance when standing and acts as a shock absorber when in motion.
-Losing one of the spinal curves disrupts the balance of the other curves.
-The spine, along with its 31 nerves, transmits motor, sensory, and autonomic signals between the central nervous system (CNS) and the body.
-This makes it a significant regulator in your system that controls a lot of functions.
-Let's take a look at this image that highlights the spine.
+The “S” curve of the spine plays a crucial role in maintaining balance while standing and acts as a shock absorber during movement.
+When one of the spinal curves becomes compromised, it can throw off the balance of the remaining curves.
+The spine, along with its 31 pairs of nerves, is responsible for transmitting motor, sensory, and autonomic signals between the central nervous system (CNS) and the rest of the body.
+This makes it a key player in regulating numerous functions throughout your system.
+Let’s take a look at the accompanying image that illustrates the spine.

-The lumbopelvic hip complex is a crucial area in our body that generates power for movement.
-It consists of several stabilizing muscles that allow us to have complete control over our upper and lower body movements.
-When these muscles are strong and stable, they enable us to have extensive ranges of motion through the ball and socket joint.
-This is essential for performing daily activities such as walking, running, climbing, standing up, squatting, and picking up objects.
-It's important to understand that we constantly use our lower body in some way or another, making this area highly significant for daily activities, movement, and performance.
+The lumbopelvic hip complex is a vital part of our body that plays a key role in generating movement power.
+It comprises several stabilizing muscles that give us complete control over both our upper and lower body movements.
+When these muscles are strong and stable, they allow for a wide range of motion through the ball-and-socket joint, which is crucial for everyday tasks.
+Activities like walking, running, climbing, standing up, squatting, and lifting objects all rely on this complex.
+It's essential to realize that we constantly engage our lower body, making this area incredibly important for our daily activities, overall movement, and physical performance.

 Taking responsibility.

-Without proper attention to posture and regular practice, gravity can have a negative impact on weight distribution as we move through our environment.
-This awareness comes from being constantly attuned to our movements and checking in on them throughout the day.
-It's not about maintaining a rigid posture, which is what physical therapists seem to go against.
-Rather, it's about having a sensible connection with our body's positions, both in static and dynamic postures.
+Without paying close attention to our posture and engaging in regular practice, gravity can negatively affect how weight is distributed as we navigate our surroundings.
+This understanding comes from being consistently aware of our movements and checking in on them throughout the day.
+It’s not about forcing a rigid posture, which seems to contradict what physical therapists advocate.
+Instead, it's about cultivating a sensible awareness of our body's positioning, whether we're standing still or moving around.

 Why it matters...